xtreme1-io/xtreme1/README.md

 A long-term free plan is offered in the Xtreme1 Cloud version.
 Click to [🎉 Use Cloud for Free](https://app.basic.ai).

-The README document only includes content related to installation, building, and running, if you have any questions or doubts about features, you can always refer to our [Doc Site](https://docs.xtreme1.io/xtreme1-docs/).
+The README document only includes content related to installation, building, and running, if you have any questions or doubts about features, you can always refer to our [Docs Site](https://docs.xtreme1.io/xtreme1-docs/).

 Find us on [Twitter](https://twitter.com/Xtreme1io) |  [Medium](https://medium.com/multisensory-data-training) | [Issues](https://github.com/xtreme1-io/xtreme1/issues)